shaisachs/the-check/README.md

 They ate in companionable quiet for a minute or two, until a squirrel performed an unnecessarily acrobatic leap from a branch above them and landed with a thump so undignified it startled both of them.

-Alma snorted.
+Alma booed.
 “Show-off.”

 “It stuck the landing,” Mathi observed.
 “Nine out of ten.”

 “Seven,” Alma corrected.
 “Points deducted for theatrics.”

-Mathi considered this.
+Mathi considered her point.
 “I didn’t realize you were a strict judge.”

 “Only for squirrels,” she said.
 “People get a lot more leniency.”